mit-pdos/perennial/README.md

 ## Compiling

-We stick to the master branch of Coq, which is currently the unreleased v8.9 beta.
-The latest stable release will often work but sometimes there are incompatibilities, in which case we'll stay compatible with Coq `master`.
+We stick to the master branch of Coq, which is currently v8.10.
+Unfortunately there's an incompatibility and we're sticking with warning-free code compatible with Coq master.

 This project uses a git submodule to include [Tactical](https://github.com/tchajed/coq-tactical) as a dependency.
 You can either use `git clone --recurse-submodules` or (after cloning) `git submodule --init --recursive` to set that up.